Output data to multiple analog channels of data acquisition device

 For more information on these features, see the Simulink documentation.

-Use the Sink Block Parameters dialog box to select your acquisition mode and to set other configuration options.
+Use the Block Parameters dialog box to set the block configuration options.

-The following diagrams show the difference between synchronous and asynchronous analog output.
+The following diagram shows the timing of the synchronous analog output.

 At the first time step (T1), data output is initiated and the corresponding block of data (B1) is output to the hardware.
 The simulation does not continue until B1 is output completely.